xamarin/xamarin-macios/docs/website/mtouch-errors.md

 A type was found in exported API that the runtime doesn't know how to marshal to/from Objective-C.

-If you believe Xamarin.iOS should support the type in question, please file an enhancement request at [http://bugzilla.xamarin.com](http://bugzilla.xamarin.com).
+If you believe Xamarin.iOS should support the type in question, please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4105"/>MT4105 The registrar cannot marshal the parameter of type `*` in signature for method `*`.

-If you believe Xamarin.iOS should support the type in question, please file an enhancement request at [http://bugzilla.xamarin.com](http://bugzilla.xamarin.com).
+If you believe Xamarin.iOS should support the type in question, please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4106"/>MT4106 The registrar cannot marshal the return value for structure `*` in signature for method `*`.

 A type was found in exported API that the runtime doesn't know how to marshal to/from Objective-C.

-If you believe Xamarin.iOS should support the type in question, please file an enhancement request at [http://bugzilla.xamarin.com](http://bugzilla.xamarin.com).
+If you believe Xamarin.iOS should support the type in question, please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4107"/>MT4107 The registrar cannot marshal the parameter of type `*` in signature for method `+`.

 A type was found in exported API that the runtime doesn't know how to marshal to/from Objective-C.

-If you believe Xamarin.iOS should support the type in question, please file an enhancement request at [http://bugzilla.xamarin.com](http://bugzilla.xamarin.com).
+If you believe Xamarin.iOS should support the type in question, please file an ew issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4108"/>MT4108 The registrar cannot get the ObjectiveC type for managed type `*`.

 A type was found in exported API that the runtime doesn't know how to marshal to/from Objective-C.

-If you believe Xamarin.iOS should support the type in question, please file an enhancement request at [http://bugzilla.xamarin.com](http://bugzilla.xamarin.com).
+If you believe Xamarin.iOS should support the type in question, please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4109"/>MT4109 Failed to compile the generated registrar code.
 Please file a bug report at http://bugzilla.xamarin.com

 Failed to compile the generated code for the registrar.
 The build log will contain the output from the native compiler, explaining why the code isn't compiling.

-This is always a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](http://bugzilla.xamarin.com) with your project or a test case.
+This is always a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with your project or a test case.

 ### <a name="MT4110"/>MT4110 The registrar cannot marshal the out parameter of type `*` in signature for method `*`.